RicSalgado/RicSalgado/README.md

 ### Hi there, I'm Ricardo 👋

-## I'm a Student and Teaching Assistant!
+## I'm a Student and Lecturer!

-- 🔭 I’m currently working on completing my MSc in Advanced Data Analytics.
+- 🔭 I’m currently working on completing my PhD in Mathematical Statistics.
-- 🥅 2021 Goals: Publish an article.
+- 🥅 2022 Goals: Improve my coding ability, by exposing myself to additional tools and languages.
 - ⚡ Fun fact: I am a huge soccer fan.

 ### Connect with me: